davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   Warn when a declaration is found after a statement in a block.
 This construct, known from C++, was introduced with ISO C99 and is by default allowed in GCC.
 It is not supported by ISO C90.
-Mixed Declarations.
+See :ref:`mixed-declarations`.

 .. option:: -Wundef, -Wno-undef